-Regarding insurance-based investment products (or unit-linked investment products), under Law no. 35/2018 of July 20, that amends the rules governing the marketing of financial products and the organisation of financial intermediaries, and transposes Directives 2014/65, 2016/1034 and 2017/593, the ASF is the local supervisory and regulatory authority.
+Regarding insurance-based investment products (or unit-linked investment products), under Law no. 35/2018 of July 20, that amends the rules governing the marketing of financial products and the organisation of financial intermediaries, and transposes Directives 2014/65, 2016/1034 and 2017/593, the ASF is the local supervisory and regulatory authority responsible for supervising the production, distribution and provision of consultancy services relating to these products.